-However, if we expose cannabis to the open-air, heat, moisture, or sunlight, this process speeds up dramatically.
-So make sure you store your weed properly unless you want to be smoking CBN.
+However, if we expose cannabis to open-air, heat, moisture, or sunlight, this process speeds up dramatically.
+So make sure you know how to store your weed properly unless you want to be smoking CBN.

 Any bud you’ve ever smoked has tiny amounts of CBN, usually only 0.1% of dry weight.
 This number can get a lot higher based on storage conditions and the amount of time passed since curing the bud.

 Ever find some real old cannabis hidden away somewhere in your home?

 If you smoked this product, you may have felt far more fatigued than normal.
 You may have had a very good sleep that night, but you probably didn’t get too high.